 Our Holidays Act payroll remediation

-We have remediated current staff for historic payroll issues and expect to make payments to affected former staff early in 2019.
+We have remediated our current staff for historic payroll issues.
+We are now turning our attention to affected former staff.

 Find out if you are affected

 If you were employed by us or one of our legacy agencies between 21 August 2008 and 27 June 2018, you may be affected by the payroll remediation issues outlined below.